Octets/SeaGoatVision/INSTALL.md

 	xcode-select --install

 On previous versions, you'll have to download the package from Apple Dev website at http://developers.apple.com/downloads .

 You will also need the QT4 library.
 Grab it from the official QT Project site (http://qtproject.org/downloads).
 You'll also need to fetch the PySide Mac binary from the side.
 Install both.

+For recording video, we use ffmpeg : http://ffmpegmac.net/

 Then, from the terminal:

 	sudo easy_install pip pil
 	sudo pip install numpy scipy pyqt libopencv jsonrpclib-pelix pyzmq

 Finally, you will need to compile OpenCV with python bindings from source.
 Please refer to the FAQ for this.